antonlydell/Pandemy/docs/source/user_guide/sqlite/execute.rst

 .. note::

-   The :meth:`fetchall <sqlalchemy:sqlalchemy.engine.CursorResult.fetchall>` method of the
+   The :meth:`sqlalchemy.engine.CursorResult.fetchall` method
-   :class:`CursorResult <sqlalchemy:sqlalchemy.engine.CursorResult>` object can be used to retrieve all rows from the query into a list.
+   can be used to retrieve all rows from the query into a list.

 .. warning::

-   The method :meth:`delete_all_records_from_table <pandemy.DatabaseManager.delete_all_records_from_table>` will delete all records from a table.
+   The method :meth:`DatabaseManager.delete_all_records_from_table() <pandemy.DatabaseManager.delete_all_records_from_table>` will delete all records from a table.
    Use this method with caution.
 It is mainly used to clear all content of a table before replacing it with new data.
-This method is used by the :meth:`save_df <pandemy.DatabaseManager.save_df>` method when using ``if_exists='replace'``, which is described in the next section.
+This method is used by the :meth:`DatabaseManager.save_df() <pandemy.DatabaseManager.save_df>` method when using ``if_exists='replace'``, which is described in the next section.

 .. seealso::

    The SQLAlchemy documentation provides more information about transactions:

-   * :meth:`sqlalchemy:sqlalchemy.engine.Engine.begin` : Establish a database connection with a transaction.
+   * :meth:`sqlalchemy.engine.Engine.begin` : Establish a database connection with a transaction.

-   * :meth:`sqlalchemy:sqlalchemy.engine.Engine.connect` : Establish a database connection.
+   * :meth:`sqlalchemy.engine.Engine.connect` : Establish a database connection.

-   * :class:`sqlalchemy:sqlalchemy.engine.Transaction` : A database transaction object.
+   * :class:`sqlalchemy.engine.Transaction` : A database transaction object.